hyperledger/iroha-2-docs/src/guide/blockchain/triggers.md

   ::: warning

-  If the number provided is greater than the remaining number of repetitions, the instruction fails to execute, and the transaction that it is part of is rejected.
+  If the number provided is greater than the remaining number of repetitions, the instruction will fail to execute, and the transaction that it is part of will be rejected.

   :::